tigera-solutions/tigera-eks-workshop/modules/joining-eks-to-calico-cloud.md

     kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFileAggregationKindForAllowed":1}}'
     ```

-3. Configure Felix for log data collection.

-    >[Felix](https://docs.tigera.io/reference/architecture/overview#felix) is one of Calico components that is responsible for configuring routes, ACLs, and anything else required on the host to provide desired connectivity for the endpoints on that host.

-    ```bash
-    kubectl patch felixconfiguration default --type='merge' -p '{"spec":{"policySyncPathPrefix":"/var/run/nodeagent","l7LogsFileEnabled":true}}'
-    ```
 4. Configure Felix to collect TCP stats - this uses eBPF TC program and requires miniumum Kernel version of v5.3.0.
-Further [documentation](https://docs.tigera.io/visibility/elastic/flow/tcpstats)
+Further [documentation](https://docs.tigera.io/visibility/elastic/flow/tcpstats).
+    >[Felix](https://docs.tigera.io/reference/architecture/overview#felix) is one of the Calico components that is responsible for configuring routes, ACLs, and anything else required on the host to provide desired connectivity for the endpoints on that host.

     ```bash
     kubectl patch felixconfiguration default -p '{"spec":{"flowLogsCollectTcpStats":true}}'